-The Commission also made use of services provided by an external media adviser who was appointed under public sector procurement procedures.
+The Commission also made use of services provided by an external media adviser and researchers who were appointed under public sector procurement procedures.

 Audit and Risk Committee

 The Northern Ireland Office's Audit and Risk Committee provides a challenge and assurance function for the Commission.
 During the reporting period, the Northern Ireland Office's Audit and Risk Committee comprised: